-The English Department assesses students in a classroom context in an Assessment Booklet [this remains in school but is available to be viewed at Parents' Evening or by appointment].
+The English Department assesses students in a classroom context in an Assessment Booklet [this remains in school but is available to be viewed at Parent's Evening or by appointment].
 Here the class teacher will determine whether your daughter's skills in reading, writing and speaking and listening tasks are developing, secure or excellent.
 Detailed diagnostic feedback is given, which celebrates achievement and explains the next steps to be taken.
 Feedback will address both content and technical accuracy in spelling, punctuation, grammar and vocabulary.
 Your daughter is expected to read and act on these recommendations and to take responsibility to make progress towards meeting them on their next piece of work.

-The class teacher will also monitor your daughter's draft book, to check that the school's expectations for presentation and technical accuracy are being adhered to.
+The class teacher will also monitor your daughter's draft book, to check that the school's expectations for presentation and technical accuracy are being adhered too.
 The Progress Guide at the front of their draft book provides a record of your daughter's academic progress in their Assessment Booklet.

-Finally, at the beginning of each academic year, your daughter will undertake literacy screening in spelling, reading and free writing to monitor their progression against national standardised attainment in these core English skills.
+Finally, at the beginning of each academic year, your daughter will undertake literacy screening in spelling, reading and free writing to monitor their progression in these core English skills.
 You will receive a record of their results by letter in October of each year.
-If your daughter is not making expected progress, a place on the Literacy Intervention cohort will be offered.
+If your daughter is not making expected progress, a programme of Literacy Intervention will be offered.